 - Feb.
 24: Deadline to hire a student for Winter-only roles

 Important Hiring Information

-- Not be on a co-op work term in the semester they are employed in an Ignite position.
+Not in a co-op work term in the semester they are employed in an Ignite position;

-- Students cannot work more than 24 hours a week on campus and students with a GA role are limited to 100 hours of work per semester.
+Students cannot work more than 24 hours per week on campus (across all roles they may be hired into).
+Students with a GA role are limited to 100 hours of other work per semester.

 - Hiring someone they already have in mind